 How does this affect me as an employer?

-The filtering process should not affect employers greatly, as when requesting a DBS check, whether it’s a standard or enhanced disclosure, they will always still be able to see the information that they are legally entitled to in regards to the applicant.
+The filtering process should not affect employers greatly, as when requesting a DBS check, whether it’s a standard or enhanced disclosure, they will always still be able to see the information that they are legally entitled to see regarding the applicant.

-Any cautions or convictions that have been filtered are classed as ‘protected’, and therefore as the employer, you would not legally be able to request this information.
-It is worth noting however, that filtering does not mean that the conviction has been removed from the person’s record but only that is is not being disclosed on the certificate any longer as that now would be classed as unwarrantable.
+Any cautions or convictions that have been filtered are classed as ‘protected’, and therefore, as the employer, you would not legally be able to request this information.
+It is worth noting however that filtering does not mean that the conviction has been removed from the person’s record but only it is not disclosed on the certificate as this would be classed as unwarrantable.

-In regards to an applicant’s job role, if the employer is legally allowed to ask an applicant to disclose their criminal history, the employer needs to make them aware that their applicant does not need to share any information that is classed as ‘protected’.
-For reference though, all employers are allowed to ask about any unspent convictions on a person’s record.
-For more information about what an unspent convictions is, again please visit the website Unlock.
+If an employer is legally entitled to ask an applicant to disclose their criminal record then the employer needs to make the applicant aware that they do not need to disclose any information that is classed as ‘protected’.
+For reference though, all employers are allowed to ask about any unspent convictions an applicant may have.
+For more information about unspent convictions, please visit the website Unlock.